bionicbone/TEST_DUAL_CAN_HW-184/README.md

 For the LOLIN32 connections

-CAN0: GPIO19 to D0, GPIO23 to D1, GPIO18 to CLK, GPIO5 to CS, GPIO2 to INT
+CAN0: GPIO19 to D0, GPIO23 to D1, GPIO18 to CLK, GPIO22 to CS, GPIO16 to INT

 CAN1: GPIO19 to D0, GPIO23 to D1, GPIO18 to CLK, GPI17 to CS, GPIO3 to INT

 For CAN1 the CS and INT pins were just randomly chosen, I may need to do more research.

-I am unsure if it is actually necessary to do this since in theory only one SPI device is selected at one time and therefor should run at full speed

-                                           SPI.setClockDivider(SPI_CLOCK_DIV4);

-                                           // Set SPI to run at 4MHz (8MHz / 2 = 4 MHz)

-                                           //SPI_CLOCK_DIV2 would be used for 8MHz (16MHz / 2 = 8 MHz)
+I did manage to add an Adafruit SD Card breakout, however I found that trying to log data at 1 frame every 4ms was impossible by a long margin, maybe I need to investigate further.

+It should be noted the the USB serial needs to be capable of at least 250kb/s (250000b/s), otherwise date will be missed when using the Visual Studio COM window.
+It maybe necessary to write a VB code so that the data comes over without displaying in the scroll windows which is a significant overhead and unnecessary when logging data.
+For the time being I am using the built in Visual Studio logging function.

+CAN1 has been changed to 125kb/s, next step is to build another CAN Sender and attach both to make sure the ESP32 can keep up using the single SPI interface, essenially we will double the frames on the bus to one every 2ms.